MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/setting-default-languages.md

 # Setting default languages

-PlayFab is introducing the support for storing localized strings on behalf of game developers.
+PlayFab is introducing support for storing localized strings on behalf of game developers.
 In addition, we are adding the necessary logic to provide your players with the correct strings for the language they prefer.

 To accomplish this, we will be leveraging two new language settings: one is associated with your title, and the other is stored on each of your players’ entity profiles:

-- **Title default language**: Indicates your title’s primary supported language.
-Once set, we will require your title to support at least this language for features using localized strings.
+1. **Title default language**: Indicates your title’s primary supported language.
+Once set, we will require your title to support this language to be used at least for features using localized strings.
-- **Player language**: Indicates the player’s preferred language.
-Can be set per title.
+2. **Player language**: Indicates the player’s preferred language.
+This can be set on a per-title basis.

 Using these two settings, PlayFab logic will match up localized strings with the players who prefer that language.
 Players without a language preference will receive strings in your title’s specified default language.

+> [!NOTE]
-Players with a preference for a language that your title doesn’t support will *also* receive strings, based on your title’s default language.
+> Players with a preference for a language that your title *doesn’t* support will *also* receive strings, based on your title’s default language.

 This tutorial walks you through how to set the default language of your title and the preferred language of your players.